The habit of nature study

 Drawing certainly trains the eye to detail and in observation, but do not be afraid to use a camera.
 If your child is frustrated with drawing, then taking photos is fine.
 My youngest daughter has a nature journal on the computer in which she has data about all the birds in our garden, their nests and incubation of eggs, growth of the young, etc. all with photos of various stages of development.

-Traps for catching live creatures (rat, possum, yabby net, etc.).
-Make sure you keep what you catch for only a short time and let them go again.
+- Traps for catching live creatures (rat, possum, yabby net, etc.).
+Make sure you keep what you catch for only a short time and let it go again.